-Credit for worksite-based training is optional in the certificate in Technical Studies program.
-When incorporated, such training consists of a paid or unpaid internship, practicum, or OJT experience performed in a business, industry, labor, or agency setting in the occupational area related to the certificate.
-The credit value of internships included in the CP in Technical Studies will be determined by the same process and contact to credit hour ratio as that in traditional programs.
-Business, industry and agency-based on-the-job training experience is to be converted to credit hours at a ratio of 160:1, with a maximum of 960 contact hours allowable.
+Credit for worksite-based training is optional in the Certificate in Applied Science in Technical Studies program.
+When incorporated, such training consists of a paid or unpaid internship, practicum, or on-the-job training (OJT) experience performed in a business, industry, labor, or agency setting in the occupational area related to the certificate.
+The credit value of internships Included in the CP in Technical Studies will be determined by the same process and contact to credit hour ratio as that in traditional programs.
+Business, industry, and agency-based on-the-job training experience is to be converted to credit hours at a ratio of 160:1, with a maximum of 960 contact hours allowable.
 A statement of the total number of contact hours experienced in this component may be placed on the college record.
-This credit may be recorded immediately prior to graduation from college.
+This credit may be recorded immediately prior to graduation from the college.